 If you sign up for Part B, you will pay a deductible each year before Medicare starts to pick up health care costs for Part B services.
-The Part B deductible for 2013 is $147.00, or $7 more than in 2012.
+The Part B deductible for 2015 is $147 each year.
 Beneficiaries may be able to get help from their state to pay this premium and deductible.

 Step 3 for Medicare Enrollment

 Your retiree health insurance plan may pay for some of the deductibles or co-payments that you have to pay with Medicare coverage.
-If you don't have retiree health benefits, you can decide to participate in a Medicare Advantage plan that often covers some of the gaps in Medicare.
+If you don't have retiree health benefits, you can decide to participate in a Medicare Advantage plan that covers some of the gaps in Medicare coverage.
 Or you can buy specially designed health insurance that supplements Medicare, called Medigap insurance.

 Medigap plans are sold by private companies to seniors on Medicare.
-These plans are meant to fill in the "gaps" in Medicare.
-They help pay for things that Medicare does not cover and require a monthly premium (which varies according to the plan you buy).
+These plans are meant to help pay for services Medicare alone does not.

 If you are going to buy a Medigap plan, you should do so within six months of taking Medicare Part B. During this six-month window, insurers: